-Supplies and Services expenses are reporting a \$1.2M (13%) positive variance.
-Savings are coming from multiple categories including contracted IT services, personal protective clothing and equipment, vehicle maintenance and fuel, small tools & equipment, and maintenance costs for buildings and streets.
-Finance staff is currently meeting with departments to review current and prior-year expense variances in the Supplies and Services category to determine if some budgets can be right-sized to better align with historical trends and current needs.
+Supplies and Services expenses are reporting a \$1.2M (8%) positive variance.
+Savings are coming from multiple categories including contracted IT services, dispatch services, personal protective clothing and equipment, vehicle maintenance and fuel, small tools & equipment, and maintenance costs for buildings and streets.
+Finance staff recently met with departments to review current and prior-year expense variances in the Supplies and Services category.
+From these meetings staff determined that some budgets can be right-sized to better align with historical trends and current needs.
+In November, the Town Council approved budget reductions of \$1.7M to Supplies and Services in the Operating Budget, which reductions are reflected in this month's report.